benasse/potoo/README.md

 The main objective of this project is to quickly (and perhaps badly) provide solutions to missing functionalities in a given ecosystem.

-Its best documentation is its source code and Potoo may be verry insecure.
+Its best documentation is its source code but some example could be found bellow.

+Potoo may be verry insecure use it at your own risk !

 ## How to use potoo